SEC Semi-Annual Reporting Proposal Tracker (S7-2026-15)

 Author wants modifications or alternatives (e.g. enhanced auditor assurance, monthly revenue disclosure, every-4-months cadence, qualifying-criteria framework).
 Would not vote yes on the rule as written.

-Letters fall into one of eight buckets by who is writing.
+Letters fall into one of ten buckets by who is writing.
 As with stance, three rubrics classify each letter independently, and the headline bucket is the majority of three.
 A colleague with FASB comment-letter experience helped refine the taxonomy.

-The eight buckets:
+The ten buckets:

 1. Individual — default dump bucket.
 We use "Individual" (not "Individual investor").